Devsart/Devsart/README.md

 ### **Welcome to my GitHub! :octocat:**
  I'm Matheus Sartor, also known as Sart!
- I'm a mechanical engineering student and full-stack developer. (:computer:)
+ I'm a mechanical engineering student and developer. (:computer:)
  Currently, I'm interested by Machine Learning and A.I. (:robot:)
  In my life, I always loved music (:guitar:), drawing (:pencil2:) and art(:art:).
  You can find me at my social media down here! :point_down: